bosslady808/Aerovigil/README.md

 12. Disclaimer
 AeroVigil is a prototype created for educational, research, and demonstration purposes only.
 This project is not intended to replace certified aviation fatigue management systems, regulatory compliance tools, or operational decision-making systems used by airlines or aviation authorities.
 License
 This project is licensed under the MIT License – see the LICENSE file for details.
 The fatigue scoring model used in this prototype is a simplified demonstration and should not be used for operational aviation safety decisions.
+License
+This project is licensed under the MIT License – see the LICENSE file for details.
+The fatigue scoring model used in this prototype is a simplified demonstration and should not be used for operational aviation safety decisions.